Nabeels16/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that duplicates the last line of the 77file iacta No more javascript
 A script that counts the number of directories and sub-directories in the current directory.
+A script that takes a list of words as input and prints only words that appear exactly once.